YOUR DECISIONS AFFECT

 Katharina Engel

-NexCore has a 4-hour RTO for ApexCloud EU-West failures, with full failover to EU-Central within 12 hours.
+NexCore has a 4-hour RTO for ApexCloud EU-West, with full failover to EU-Central within 12 hours.

 Hildegard Fuchs

-That means four of our critical services could be impaired for up to 12 hours.
-That's not a mitigation — that's the risk.
+So four of our critical services could be impaired for up to 12 hours.
+That's not a mitigation.
+That's the risk.

-The board chair is sharper than the 'mitigated view' narrative assumed.
-She understood that the RTO figures are not mitigants — they are the exposure.
-The attempt to soften the picture has the opposite effect: it looks like spin.
+The board chair was sharper than the 'mitigated view' narrative assumed.
+The RTO figures aren't mitigants, they are the exposure.
+Softening the picture had the opposite effect: it read as spin.

-The board will want a budget proposal anyway.
-The difference is that Katharina has lost a small amount of credibility in the room, and the remediation plan will now be developed under slightly more scrutiny.
+The board will still want a budget proposal.
+The difference: Katharina has lost a little credibility in the room, and the remediation plan now develops under more scrutiny.

 Lukas Bauer